 (2) Because I am a Super Communicator, I am sensitive to distance.
 If someone slowly falls to the shadows, I notice because I never fall to the shadows.
 Before falling into the shadows, I can be found messaging that I’m TIMBER!
 BRB!

 That in mind, this is for you if you are considering hitting the Silent button on someone.
-For you, so that you are clear; for you, so that you are not hurting another; and for you, in case you are incapable of finding your adult’s cognitive processes so that you may deal in compassion and kindness with another
+For you, so that you are clear; for you, so that you are not hurting another, but rather dealing in compassion and kindness with them.

 “I’m going to take a time out for a little bit.”